oyamist/oya-asset/README.md

 ### Asset
 Each `Asset` instance is uniquely identified by guid.
-Assets have normal, immutable properties (i.e., 'guid' and 'type'), but all mutable properties are temporal (see <a href="#TValue">TValue</a>);
+Assets have normal, immutable properties (i.e., 'guid' and 'tag'), but all mutable properties are temporal (see <a href="#TValue">TValue</a>);

 ```JS